• Skip to primary navigation

 Back in the day

-Domestic Science was the low-light of my week.
-The curriculum covered all aspects of home-making – cleaning, needlework and cookery.
+Domestic Science was the low light of my week.
+The curriculum covered all aspects of home-making - cleaning, needlework and cookery.
 We had a textbook that we had to work through, covering how to clean a house.
-To this day, the one thing that sticks in my mind was being taught the correct way to sweep a floor.
-There it was, written down in black and white, “Step 1 – Stand behind the broom”.
+To this day, the one thing that sticks in my mind is being taught the correct way to sweep a floor.
+There it was, written down in black and white, "Step 1 - Stand behind the broom".
 Riveting stuff!

 I’m going to gloss over the needlework part of the curriculum.
 Suffice it to say that the blouse I painstakingly handstitched ended up being used as a duster!